 A cloud is comprised of clusters of memory space existing in several servers (sometimes in the thousands) that time-share your use with that of many other users at the same time.
 These servers enable thousands of applications and thousands of users to work simultaneously.
 The processing speed is much higher than you can get with a single server.
 To illustrate, think about how YouTube makes it possible for a user to view a complex video while a million other people do the same; this gives you an idea of the amazing ability cloud servers have to transmit information.

-Again, you connect through the cloud with your iPad via the internet (whether you use a wireless connection or a fast phone/internet connection, the result is the same).
+Again, you connect through the cloud with your device via the internet (whether you use a wireless connection or a fast phone/internet connection, the result is the same).
 The only requirement is that you have enough bandwidth to transmit the look and feel plus keyboard/mouse inputs back and forth.
-Where you iPad is located, and where the server is located are not relevant.
+Where you device is located, and where the server is located are not relevant.

 Contact us at: www.praxisemr.com/support